Zinc deficiency and oral health: gums, enamel, and healing

 Protect your enamel at the surface level

-Minvelle remineralising gum delivers nano-hydroxyapatite to restore enamel mineral, paired with xylitol to reduce acid-producing bacteria, chew by chew.
+Minvelle remineralising gum delivers nano-hydroxyapatite to support enamel mineralization, paired with xylitol to reduce acid-producing bacteria, chew by chew.

 Zinc ions have selective antimicrobial activity in the oral cavity.
 Most oral bacteria have some zinc tolerance (zinc is also an essential nutrient for bacteria), but the concentrations at which zinc inhibits growth vary considerably between species, with pathogenic species generally more sensitive than commensal species at the concentrations achievable from zinc-containing oral care products.